 Where does the cruise depart from?

-We are located on the Big Island of Hawaii and depart from the Kailua Pier in the heart of Kailua-Kona side approximately seven miles south of Keahole Kona Airport.
+Body Glove is located on the Big Island of Hawaii and departs from the Kailua Pier in the heart of Kailua-Kona side approximately seven miles south of Keahole Kona Airport.

 Will I get sea sick?